minhaz1217/devops-notes/48. installing timescaledb in pre existing postgres/README.md

 # Purpose
-Installing and enabling timescaledb in a pre existing postgres db.
+Installing and enabling timescaledb in a pre existing postgres db (docker in this case)

 I'm running a debian based system (postgres with docker).
 So my commands will be debian/apt based.